 - 2010 earnings-per-share of $0.90 (7% decrease)

 Therefore, not only did CWT not incur a decrease in its earnings during the Great Recession, but it grew EPS by 20% throughout the 3-year period of 2007-2010.

 The exceptional resilience of CWT was also evident in the 2020 economic downturn caused by the coronavirus pandemic.
 While most companies incurred a material decrease in their earnings during this period, CWT grew its earnings per share by a staggering 50% in 2020..

 Put simply, CWT is one of the most resilient companies during recessions and bear markets.

 Valuation & Expected Returns

-In this case, the downside risk of CWT is significant whenever the company faces an unforeseen headwind, such as poor rate hikes or rising interest rates.
+In this case, the downside risk of CWT is significant whenever the company faces an unforeseen headwind, such as rising interest rates.